 How Introverts Can Navigate the Job Search Successfully

 Extroverts who talk confidently in interviews may seem to have the edge, but many companies actively seek introvert strengths: deep thinking, active listening, and careful judgment.
-The problem isn't being introverted - it's trying to force extroverted approaches.
+The problem is not being introverted itself - it is trying to force extroverted approaches.

-Introverts burn out during job searches because they're using methods that don't suit them.
+Introverts burn out during job searches because they are using methods that don't suit them.
 Understanding your traits and choosing strategies that align with them lets you achieve results while minimizing exhaustion.

 Job Search Approaches That Suit Introverts